-Polar Caves Park in Rumney, New Hampshire, is another cool spot that's open daily through mid-October (weather permitting).
+Polar Caves Park in Rumney, New Hampshire, is another cool spot that's open daily through late October (weather permitting).
 The Polar Caves were carved some fifty thousand years ago as the third continental glacier blanketed the White Mountains in northern New Hampshire.
 As the ice receded, it carved out an impressive series of caves and passageways that are fascinating and fun to explore.
 Self-guided tours lead to a rock garden, along nature trails lined with pines and through the caves.
 To get to Polar Caves Park, take exit 26 from I-93 at Plymouth, then go five miles west on State Route 25.
 For more information, call 603-536-1888.

 Catch Cooling Waves at Water Country

 One of New England's largest water amusement parks, Water Country, is located in Portsmouth, New Hampshire.
-With more than a dozen different water rides including Dr. Von Dark's Tunnel of Terror (set to debut in 2012), plus many more activities on 47 acres, you're sure to spend a refreshing day at the park.
+With more than a dozen different water rides including Dr. Von Dark's Tunnel of Terror, plus many more activities on 47 acres, you're sure to spend a refreshing day at the park.
 Water Country boasts New England's largest wave pool: It's 700,000 gallons!
 Rides range from those appropriate for the tiniest of tots to big thrillers including Racing Rapids and the utterly dark, roller coaster-like thrill of Black Hole.
 Information to help you plan your day is available at the Water Country Web site.
 You'll save time at the gate by purchasing tickets online in advance.
 For more information, call 603-427-1111.

 Other Ideas for "Beat the Heat" Getaways in New Hampshire